Glenn Research Center: Future

 After 2004, NASA had been shifting its focus towards space exploration as mandated by the Vision for Space Exploration.
 Because of this, it was perceived by some that regional NASA centers like Glenn, which focus on research and technology, were becoming more and more marginalized in terms of resources and relevance.
 However, on May 13, 2006, it was announced that NASA Glenn Research Center had secured management of the Crew Exploration Vehicle's service module, which promised to generate billions of dollars and hundreds of jobs for the center.
 This work secured the center's future in the near term, and signalled a shift in priority for the center from aeronautical research to space exploration, aligning itself closer with NASA's new mission.

 Another change of direction created uncertainty in 2010, however, when President Obama and Congress declared the end of the Vision for Space Exploration and sought to chart a new course for human space flight and NASA.
 However, the 2015 budget for NASA made substantial increases to projects in which the Research Center participates, such as aeronautics research, planetary science and space technology, and some of that funding was expected to flow down to the center.

+Center directors

+These people served as the director of the Glenn Research Center:

 NASA Glenn Visitor Center

-The Visitor Center closed in September 2009 with many displays shifted to the Great Lakes Science Center, and new ones created there.
-This move was done to reduce the public relations budget and to provide easier access to the general public, especially the under-served community.
-It was hoped that putting the displays at the much more visited science center will bring the NASA Glenn facility more public exposure.
-In fact, this proved true: compared to the 60,000 visitors per year at its former site, the Glenn Visitor Center enjoyed 330,000 visitors in the first year at the Great Lakes Science Center.
-The new display area at the science center is referred to as the Glenn Visitor Center.
+In September 2009, the Glenn Research Center closed its Visitor Center and sent many of its displays to the Great Lakes Science Center.
+The move was intended to reduce the public-relations budget; provide easier access to the general public, especially the under-served community; and bring the NASA Glenn facility more public exposure by putting the displays at the much more visited science center in Cleveland.
+Compared to the 60,000 visitors per year at its former site, the new Glenn Visitor Center section of the Great Lakes Science Center drew 330,000 visitors in its first year.

-The NASA Glenn Research Center also offers public tours of its research facilities on the first Saturday of each month.
+The NASA Glenn Research Center offers public tours of its research facilities on the first Saturday of each month.
 Reservations must be made in advance.